agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 };

-// parameters for building Hiking MDP var utilityEast = 10;
+// parameters for building Hiking MDP var utilityTable = {east:10, west:1, hill:-10, timeCost:-.1};
-var utilityWest = 1;
-var utilityHill = -10;
-var timeCost = -.1;
 var startState = [0,1];

 // parameters for noisy agent (but no transition noise) var alpha = 100;
-var noiseProb = 0;
+var transitionNoiseProb = 0;
-var params = makeHike(noiseProb, alpha, utilityEast,
+var params = makeHike(transitionNoiseProb, alpha, utilityTable);
-    utilityWest, utilityHill, timeCost);

 var totalTime = 12;
 var numRejectionSamples = 1;
-var out = sample( mdpSimulateTemp(startState, totalTime, params,
+var out = sample( mdpSimulateGridworld(startState, totalTime, params,
     numRejectionSamples) );
-GridWorld.draw(params, {trajectory : out});
+GridWorld.draw(params, {labels: params.labels, trajectory : out});

 ~~~~

 ## Hiking under the influence
 If we set the softmax noise parameter `alpha=10`, the agent will often take sub-optimal decisions.
-While not realistic in Bill's situation, this might better describe an intoxicated agent.
+While not realistic in Alice's situation, this might better describe an intoxicated agent.
 Since the agent is noisy, we sample many trajectories in order to approximate the full distribution.
 To construct an ERP based on these samples, we use the built-in function `Rejection` which performs inference by rejection sampling.
 (Our goal here is not inference over trajectories and so the `Rejection` function does not need any `factor` statement in its body).
 In this case, when the agent takes a suboptimal action, it will take *longer* than five steps to reach the East summit.
 So we plot the distribution on the length of trajectories to summarize the agent's behavior.

 ~~~~